CS-433/ml-project-2-brainwavebrigade/README.md

 Training of our best model.

 #### model.py
-Encoder and model training functions.
+It contains all the functions related to the model, its training, and its validationEncoder and model training functions.
 - Model 1 (best model) : 20 epochs, uniform split 0.8:0.2 of all videos.
 - Model 2 : 10 epochs, uniform split 0.8:0.2 of all videos.
 - Model 3 : 20 epochs, shuffle split 0.8:0.2 of all videos.